openvinotoolkit/training_extensions/pytorch_toolkit/nncf/docs/Configuration.md

-# Configuration file description
+# Configuration File Description

 The Neural Network Compression Framework (NNCF) and the training samples are designed to work with the configuration file where hyperparameters of training and compression algorithm are specified.
-These parameters are organized as a dictionary and stored in JSON file that is deserialized when the training starts.
-JSON file allows using comments that are supported by the [jstyleson](https://github.com/linjackson78/jstyleson) Python package.
+These parameters are organized as a dictionary and stored in a JSON file that is deserialized when the training starts.
+The JSON file allows using comments that are supported by the [jstyleson](https://github.com/linjackson78/jstyleson) Python package.
 Logically all parameters are divided into two groups:
-- **Training parameters** that are related to the training process and used by training sample (e.g. *learning rate*, *weight decay*, *optimizer type*, etc.)
+- **Training parameters** that are related to the training process and used by a training sample (for example, *learning rate*, *weight decay*, *optimizer type*, and others)
-- **Compression parameters** that are related to the compression method (e.g. *compression algorithm name*, *target sparsity ratio*, etc.)
+- **Compression parameters** that are related to the compression method (for example, *compression algorithm name*, *target sparsity ratio*, and others)

-**Note**: Compression parameters are optional and can be skipped.
-In this case, a regular model training will be executed without any compression method.
+> **NOTE**: Compression parameters are optional and can be skipped.
+In this case, a regular model training is executed without any compression method.

-## Example of the configuration file
+## Example of a Configuration File

-This is an example of the configuration file that contains training and compression parameters for two algorithms: sparsity and INT8 quantization which are applied to MobileNet v2 model on ImageNet classification task.
+This is an example of the configuration file that contains training and compression parameters for two algorithms: sparsity and INT8 quantization which are applied to the MobileNet v2 model on the ImageNet classification task.
 See the description of each setting as comments inside the file.

 ```yaml
 {